bathom14/GravebloomReference/content/003 Classes/Warlock/Warlock.md

 ### Level 1: Otherworldly Patron

 At 1st level, you have struck a bargain with an otherworldly being of your choice.
 Your choice grants you features at 1st level and again at 6th, 10th, and 14th level.
-Additionally, your choice in Patron determines your Patron Spellcasting Ability that you will utilize for your Pact Magic Spellcasting.
+Additionally, your choice of Patron determines your Patron Spellcasting Ability that you will utilize for your Pact Magic Spellcasting.

 | Patron            | Patron Spellcasting Ability |
 | ----------------- | --------------------------- |